Getting Started With MiBackup

 The IBM Spectrum Protect Backup client is installed on your server.
 It performs scheduled automatic backups with data compression and optional data encryption transmitting to and from the MiBackup server.
 Backups are replicated to another facility, both of which are secure, climate controlled, and built for highly available production services.

-Note: Backups are stored on tape or in the cloud and not available on CD or DVD at this time.
+Note: Backups are stored in the data center or in the cloud and not available on CD or DVD at this time.

 Restoring Data

-The restore is handled on the client side.
+The restore request is handled from the client side.
 You will have control of when and what to restore, without intervention from a MiBackup Administrator, except for assistance, if necessary.
-Restore jobs have priority except for the MiBackup service database maintenance.
-A restore takes time, and is impacted if reading from several tapes.
-A solution would be to use the "collocation" configuration, where each backup Client uses its own tapes.
-Additional time is still required for the system to load and unload the tapes required for the restore
+Restore requests have priority except for the MiBackup service database maintenance, scheduled tasks that might delay a restore request.

 Sensitive Data